-Istria bike routes: the best tours you can do by bike in Istria
+The best bike routes tours you can do in Istria

 Cycling is one of the best ways of exploring a new place.
 It’s a quiet mode of transport, so you can enjoy the sounds of nature and look out for wildlife that often won’t hear you coming.
 You can chatter away with your cycling companion and stop for picnics en route.
 And, if you’re on holiday in Croatia, you’ll have the wonderful Istria bike trails to pedal along.
 Let’s look at three of our favourite Istria bike routes…